'OPEN GOVERNMENT: Open Meetings in Rhode Island' Pamphlet

-The Open Meetings Act (OMA) is the Rhode Island state law that gives the public the right to be present for meetings of public bodies.
-The law provides standards for the holding of meetings, as well as for the advertising, conduct, and record-keeping of these meetings.
+The Open Meetings Act (OMA) is a Rhode Island law that gives the public the right to be present for meetings of public bodies.
+The law provides standards for holding meetings, as well as for the advertising, conduct, and record-keeping of these meetings.

 All state and local government agencies, commissions and boards, and even libraries funded at least 25% by public monies, are deemed public bodies subject to the Open Meetings Act.